Lesson 4

 Bright Spots

-Shirley & Morley suggest to apply the following transformation to the R, G, B components of each pixel: R_i \rightarrow \frac{R_i}{1 + R_i}.
+Shirley & Morley suggest applying the following transformation to the R, G, B components of each pixel: R_i \rightarrow \frac{R_i}{1 + R_i}.
 The equation has these properties: \begin{aligned} R_i \ll 1 &\Rightarrow R_i \rightarrow R_i,\\ R_i \gg 1 &\Rightarrow R_i \rightarrow 1. \end{aligned}

 Bright Spots